 12 Green Tea Side Effects You Should Know

-As mentioned earlier green tea contains caffeine, though it is in lesser amount compared to traditional green tea, it might cause mild to severe headaches.
+As mentioned earlier green tea contains caffeine, though it is in a lesser amount compared to traditional green tea, it might cause mild to severe headaches.

 These headaches might also be due to iron deficiency; yes you read it right, iron deficiency.
 Green tea reduces the absorption of iron from the food by the human body.
 Hence headaches may be caused due to this also.

-Especially in case of pregnant women and children anaemia poses a severe threat and if this is due to the low or reduced absorption of iron, then green tea is doing more bad than good to your body.
+Especially in case of pregnant women and children, anaemia poses a severe threat and if this is due to the low or reduced absorption of iron, then green tea is doing more bad than good to your body.

 3. Stomach problems

 Though green tea is claimed to prevent gastric cancer, studies suggest that there are no sufficient information in this regard.
-So if you are experiencing usual stomach ache after consuming green tea it is best to consult your physician.
+So if you are experiencing the usual stomach ache after consuming green tea it is best to consult your physician.

 Another common side effect caused by green tea is sleep deprivation or insomnia.
-This is again contributed to the caffeine content in the green tea.
+This is again contributed to the caffeine content in green tea.
 Consuming green tea at night hours or after dinner may cause sleep deprivation which in turn may lead to a series of other problems.

 5. Bleeding disorder

 If you are suffering from any kind of bleeding disorder then green tea is certainly not for you.
-People with bleeding disorder experience problem with blood clotting.
+People with bleeding disorder experience problems with blood clotting.
 What can make it worse, the caffeine in green tea increases the risk of bleeding.

 According to a study conducted by the University of Maryland Medical Center, green tea when mixed with aspirin might prevent blood from clotting.